How Often Should I Update My Will?

 Life Changes Can Result In Unintended Consequences, Even For Those With Wills

 It was written by a woman named Kate Simonson, who had been adopted as an infant.
-She lost her father to a work accident when she was just three years old.
+Her father died in a work accident when she was just three years old.
 Her mother raised Kate and her younger brother, Jason, until she died suddenly of a brain aneurysm when Kate was 17 and Jason was 15.

 Even though they had extended family, none of the family members stepped forward to take them in, all with valid excuses.
-Her grandfather was too old to assume responsibility for them.
-One of her aunts had three children of her own and was not able to take care of any more.
-And their mother’s other two siblings were both single and worked long hours.
+Her grandfather was too old to care for two teenagers.
+One of her aunts already had three children of her own.
+And their mother’s other two siblings were single with demanding jobs.

 For many months, Kate and Jason lived in limbo.
-They lived in their mother’s house, supported by their mother’s kind ex-boyfriend, Mike Fieseler, who made sure they had food and the house was maintained.
+They lived in their mother’s house, supported by their mother’s kind ex-boyfriend, Mike Fieseler.
+He made sure they had food to eat and took care of maintaining their home.

 Why Once Is Not (Necessarily) Enough When It Comes to Your Will

-If she had reviewed her will, for example, she probably would have nominated a different person to serve as guardian for her children.
-In doing so, she would have helped Kate and Jason avoid feelings of abandonment and stress as the wondered who would take care of them after their mother’s death.
+If she had updated her Will, she likely would have nominated a different person to serve as guardian for her children.
+In doing so, she would have helped Kate and Jason avoid feelings of abandonment and stress as they wondered who would take care of them after their mother’s death.